Torky24/TexBig---Object-Detection/README.md

 ![image](images/class_distribution.png)

 Figure 2.
-Class count of each class within the dataset.
+Class count of each class within the train and validation dataset.

 </br>